solidusio/solidus/README.md

 rails s
 ````

-Or if you want to bind it with IP address
+Or if you want to bind it with IP address (for example `--binding=127.0.0.1`)

 ```
-rails s --binding=[IP address]
+rails s --binding
 ````

 The solidus_frontend storefront will be accessible at http://localhost:3000/